AnjaliSandip/FastIceFlo/README.md

 | 7e5 | 58 | 1e5 | 36 |
 | 1e6 | 56 | 2e6 | 58 |
 | 2e7 | 38 | 3e7 | 36 |

-# Conduct high-spatial-resolution ice-sheet flow simulations on CPUs
-We compared the CUDA C PT implementation with the Krylov subspace method relying on biconjugate gradient with block Jacobi pre-conditioner (bcgsl/bjacobi).
-The chosen CPU architecture was a 64-bit 18-core Intel Xeon Gold 6140 processor with 192 GB of RAM per node.
-CPU-based multi-core MPI-parallelized ice-sheet flow simulations were executed on two CPU processors, all 36 cores enabled.